 The average PSAT score for 11th graders is 1010.

-While a 1400 PSAT score is excellent and places you in the 97th percentile, whether or not you’ll qualify for the National Merit depends on if you rank within the top 99% scorers in your state.
+While a 1400 PSAT score is excellent and places you in the 97th percentile, whether or not you’ll qualify for the National Merit depends on whether you rank within the top 99% scorers in your state.
 However, it's unlikely you’ll qualify for the National Merit with this PSAT score.

 The highest possible PSAT score is 1520.